cernvm/cernvm-micro/cluster_contextualization.md

 =========================

 Distribution of master data (IP address) to slaves via a single point.
 The master data is applied before the usual contextualization is done.
+Only CernVM 4 is supported.

 Usage
 -----